 In January 1522 Anne was recalled to England to marry her land-owning Irish cousin, the Earl of Ormonde, James Butler.
 By now she was considered an attractive and desirable match, and contemporary descriptions of her focus on her olive skin, long dark hair and slim elegant figure which made her a fine dancer.

 Luckily for her (or perhaps unluckily in retrospect) the marriage to the unimpressive Butler fell through, just as the Boleyn family came to King Henry’s attention.

 Anne’s older sister Mary – already famous for her affairs with the King of France and his courtiers – had become the King’s mistress, and as a result the younger Boleyn made her first appearance at the English Court in March.

-By 1526 the King himself – bored with his first wife Katherine of Aragon, was growing besotted with Anne, having long since dispensed with her sister.
+By 1526 the King himself – bored with his first wife Catherine of Aragon, was growing besotted with Anne, having long since dispensed with her sister.

 Anne was both ambitious and canny, and knew that if she succumbed quickly to the King’s advances then she would get the same treatment as Mary, and therefore refused to sleep with him and even left the court whenever he started being a bit too forward.

 These tactics seemed to work, for Henry proposed to her within a year, despite still being married to Catherine.
 Enamoured though he definitely was, there was also a more political aspect to this pursuit.

 With half a mind cast back to the problems of succession that had plagued the previous century, Henry was also desperate for a son, something that the now ageing Catherine seemed unlikely to give him.

 For this reason, he was even more desperate to marry Anne and consummate their union – assuring her that he would be able to secure a divorce from the Pope with ease.
 Unfortunately for Henry, however, the Pope was now a prisoner and virtual hostage of the Holy Roman Emperor, a man who happened to be Catherine’s nephew.